 Perimeter protection and detection systems

-For larger sites, with multiple potential break-in points, we’d recommend investing in a perimeter protection and detection system.
+Finally, for larger sites with multiple potential break-in points, we’d recommend investing in a perimeter protection and detection system.

-Infra-red beams add an additional, invisible layer of security around your construction site and when triggered, an alert is sent to your security teams.
+Infra-red beams add an additional, invisible layer of security around your construction site and when someone sets off a trigger, it sends an alert to your security teams.

 When integrated with an effective CCTV system, Perimeter protection, and detection systems are an effective means to catch and deter thieves and vandals.

 Looking for a new construction site security system?